redsuperbat/vue-custom-directives/README.md

 createApp(App).use(VueCustomDirectives).mount("#app");
 ```

-This will make all directives useable in your application
+This will make all directives accessible throughout your application

 ## Usage